 All right, quick break, right back.

-Uh Mark Meadows, Congressman Meadows from North Carolina, Jim Jordan from Ohio, 800-941 Sean is our toll-free telephone number.
+Mark Meadows, Congressman Meadows from North Carolina, Jim Jordan from Ohio, 800-941-Sean is our toll-free telephone number.

-Jay Sekulo is coming up and much more straight ahead.
+Jay Seculo is coming up and much more straight ahead.

-Um I just look at this Jim Jordan as one of the biggest abuses of power at the upper levels of the Department of Justice, the FBI, and our intel community having weaponized these powerful tools of intelligence to help a candidate win an election and then to spy on an incoming president.
+I just look at this, Jim Jordan, as one of the biggest abuses of power at the upper levels of the Department of Justice, the FBI, and our Intel community having weaponized these powerful tools of intelligence to help a candidate win an election and then to spy on an incoming president.

-Uh Sean, this was done a un uh selective unverified document taken to the court.
+This was done, a salacious, unverified document taken to the court.

-They said this is the only way they're going to get the warrant was to use this dossier.
+They said this is the only way they were going to get the warrant was to use this dossier.

-Wouldn't that wouldn't that seemingly fit in a case like this?
+Wouldn't that seemingly fit in a case like this?

-And you know what I think is gonna happen at some point?
+And you know what I think is going to happen at some point?

 What Mark and I called for back in July, a second special counsel to look at all this.